Track 12: CT Passenger Stations, SO

 SOUTH WINDHAM1 [NLW&P, 1849]

+The southern part of the town of Windham would have two railroads and two depots within a few years of the opening of the NLW&P in 1849.
 The photo at upper left appears in Woodward who says that the shot is ca. 1883 and that this 72x30-ft brick combination station with portico was authorized by the directors on 11/16/1849 and built by the end of that year.
 The middle picture with the water tank looks ca. 1900.
 The portico has come down and the wood shed beyond the station has also been removed.
-The captioning on the photo at right makes it a Louis H. Benton 1930s shot, though that is not Drake posing and the touring car is not in sight either.
+The captioning on the photo at right makes it a Lewis H. Benton 1930s shot, though that is not Drake posing and the touring car is not in sight either.
 Woodward also says this location was known as Spaffordsville.
 The map shows this depot highlighted at the left.
 The one at the right SOUTH WINDHAM2, the station for the HP&F, which had become the NY&NE by the time of this 1893 map.
 [REFS: R92; W32f][rev041713]

+The southern part of the town of Windham would have two railroads and two depots within a few years of the opening of the NLW&P in 1849.
 The photo at upper left appears in Woodward who says that the shot is ca. 1883 and that this 72x30-ft brick combination station with portico was authorized by the directors on 11/16/1849 and built by the end of that year.
 The middle picture with the water tank looks ca. 1900.
 The portico has come down and the wood shed beyond the station has also been removed.
-The captioning on the photo at right makes it a Louis H. Benton 1930s shot, though that is not Drake posing and the touring car is not in sight either.
+The captioning on the photo at right makes it a Lewis H. Benton 1930s shot, though that is not Drake posing and the touring car is not in sight either.
 Woodward also says this location was known as Spaffordsville.
 The map shows this depot highlighted at the left.
 The one at the right SOUTH WINDHAM2, the station for the HP&F, which had become the NY&NE by the time of this 1893 map.
 [REFS: R92; W32f][rev041713]

 SOUTH WINDHAM2 [HP&F, 1854]